+,,,

-Shift work on Saturdays and 50% of 100% of the MP4 reference point rate Sundays per hour worked.
-Shift work on statutory 100% of the MP4 reference point rate per hour holidays worked.
+Shift work on Saturdays and 50% of 100% of the MP4 reference point rate

+Sundays per hour worked.

+Shift work on the date a 100% of the MP4 reference point rate per hour

+statutory holiday fall s worked.

+Shift work on the day of 50% of 100% of the MP4 reference point rate

+observance of a statutory per hour worked.

+holiday as defined in Article 43

+which is other than the date on

+which a statutory holiday falls